 Most advisors focus on a narrow aspect of their clients’ financial lives and operate transactional insurance or investment practices.
 Each client is ushered through a short sales process designed to place insurance or investment business and then dripped on until another sales opportunity presents itself.
 Any variation from the advisor’s primary product is an arduous one off that’s impossible to scale.

-Advisors who triple their income in five years have a repeatable financial planning process that is the guiding point of all their client interactions.
-The hallmark of this planning process is its focus on planning rather than products- it is not a sales process masquerading as a planning process.
+The hallmark of this planning process is its focus on planning rather than products: it is not a sales process masquerading as a planning process.

-As a planning oriented advisor, you’ll help your clients organize, protect, and focus their money.
+As an advisor, you’ll help your clients organize, protect, and focus their money.
 You’ll use the best financial tools to solve client problems rather than attempting to fit square pegs into round holes.
 You’ll gain client trust by leading with strategy first and then presenting solutions as problems are identified.
 Additionally, you’ll offer a full suite of financial products that allow you to gain 100% of your client’s wallet share and serve as their go to advisors.

 Most importantly for a growth minded advisor, following a planning process will allow you to scale your practice and give you a framework for ongoing client service.